-15 (...continued)

-Sess.
+16 The 1937 Byrd Committee Report, the 1940 Bureau of the Budget Report, the 1948 Customs' Management Improvement Study, the 1949 Commission on the Organization of the Executive Branch of the Government (the Hoover Commission), the 1950 Senate Committee on the Judiciary Report No. 1515, and the 1957 Commission on Government Security (the Wright Commission).
+U.S. Congress.
+Senate.
+Committee on the Judiciary.
+History of the Immigration and Naturalization Service.
+Committee print, 96th Cong., 2d Sess.
 Washington, Govt.
 Print.
 Off., 1980. p.81; U.S. Commission on Immigration Reform.
 1997 Report to Congress, Becoming an American: Immigration and Immigrant Policy.
 Washington, Govt.
 Print.
 Off., 1997.

-16 The Commission was established as a result of a mandate by the Immigration Act of 1990 (P.L.
+17 The Commission was established as a result of a mandate by the Immigration Act of 1990 (P.L.
 101-649).
 It was charged with examining the implementation and impact of U.S. immigration policy.

 Agency/immigration function INS DOJ DOS U.S. Treasury DOL DHHS ^a

-Issuance of Non- immigrant Visas × ×
+Issuance of Non- immigrant Visas X Х -

-Naturalization Adjudication ×
+Naturalization Adjudication X

-Legal Permanent Residents Adjudications × ×
+Legal Permanent Residents Adjudications Х X -

-Asylum Processing ×
+Asylum Processing Х - -

-Refugee Admissions and Resettlement × X
+Refugee Admissions and Resettlement X X

-Other adjudications × ×
+Other adjudications X X

-Immigration Inspections × ×
+Immigration Inspections X X -

-Border Patrol ×
+Border Patrol X -

-Investigation ×
+Investigation X

-Apprehension/Removal ×
+Apprehension/Removal X

 Detention X

-Employment Verification X ×
+Employment Verification X X -

-Medical Inspections ×
+Medical Inspections X